-It's never been easier to learn.
+It's never been easier to learn!
 Watch our exclusive video tutorial from Hopeful Honey or follow the steps below to get started.
-This tutorial uses US terms and the US double crochet (UK and AUS treble crochet).
+This tutorial uses US terms and the US double crochet (which is the UK treble crochet).

 How to crochet the magic circle step-by-step